2022-2023 Internal Deadline: Tuesday March 28, 2023

-Students should email Kevin Doherty at firstname.lastname@example.org to initiate their candidacy and schedule an advising meeting to discuss their application.
+Students should email Maggie Kurkoski at firstname.lastname@example.org to initiate their candidacy and schedule an advising meeting to discuss their application.
 Schedule a meeting via the GRAD Gargoyle.

-An information session will be held on February 9, 2022.
+An information session was held in February 2023.
 Applicants are also encouraged to participate in weekly writing workshops for support with preparing the application.
-Workshops will be held on the following Fridays: February 25, March 4, March 11, and March 18.
-To participate in the workshop, applicants must be prepared to send a draft statement by the preceding Tuesday at noon.
+Workshops will be held on a series of Fridays during winter quarter.
+To participate in the workshop, applicants must be prepared to send a draft statement by the preceding Monday at noon.
 Register for information sessions and workshops in GRAD Gargoyle.

 - Application Narrative not to exceed page limit (10 pages);